 You can scale it in half to make it in an 8″ x 8″ pan or make a full recipe for a 9″ x 13″ pan.

-Even if you don’t own milk, butter, or eggs, you can make this cake, and it is super moist and stays that way for several days.
+Even if you don’t own milk, a lot of butter, or eggs, you can make this cake, and it is super moist and stays that way for several days.

 Since it only contains a small amount of butter (or oil if you don’t have butter), it stays soft even straight out of the fridge.